 Sue: There’s a first time for everything, I suppose.

 The story begins with the police gunning down people in cold blood.

 Sue: What’s going on here, then?
 Is it a dystopian future where the police have a shoot to kill policy?

 Me: It’s either that or the IRA dressed really strangely in the 1980s.

 The policemen even kill a tramp.

 Sue: Hey!
 He was only smoking a rollie!
 Jesus, that’s a bit harsh.

-Sue: Rodney!
+Sue: Rodney Bewes!
 He’s the last person I expected to turn up in Doctor Who.

-Having said that, Sue is really pleased with the way things have begun:
+Having said that, Sue is extremely pleased with this story’s trajectory so far.